esphome/esphome-docs/components/weikai.rst

 Performance considerations:
 ---------------------------

 Bus speed
 *********

 Please be aware that the communication between the WeiKai chips and the processor occurs on an external bus, with a relatively low operating frequency.
-Therefore tasks such as checking the status of the chip's registers or transferring bytes from the internal FIFOs to the processor may take time. \ :raw-html-m2r:`<br>` To improve this situation, it is strongly recommended to increase the default bus frequency.
+Therefore tasks such as checking the status of the chip's registers or transferring bytes from the internal FIFOs to the processor may take time.

+To improve this situation, it is strongly recommended to increase the default bus frequency.

-- With a SPI bus this can be done on the WeiKai component by specifying `data_rate`.
+- With a SPI bus this can be done on the WeiKai component by specifying ``data_rate``.
 For example:

 .. code-block:: yaml